Organisational Change Readiness Assessment

 • Readiness to adapt to market trends

-Energise: creating a desire to change
+Energise: creating a strong desire to change

 What are the tips for improving readiness for change within an organisation?